- Microbial safety

 - Use of Quantitative Microbial Risk Assessment (QMRA) system for fast and effective risk analysis.

-Making hygiene and safety manageable
+Making microbial safety manageable